partiql/partiql-docs/drafts/LET-DRAFT.md

 * Notice that the two variables (`x`,`y`) defined respectively by the two `LET` statements have different lexical scope, which could causing confusion to the user.
 * I personally don’t find this to be a huge problem, it could be just me overthinking, but this problem may be solved by having a different keyword, i.e. `LETTING` to follow the `GROUP BY` clause.
-* If we only allow “LET”, after `FROM` and `GROUP BY`, it might worth to consider using different keywords.
+* If we only allow “LET”, after `FROM` and `GROUP BY`, it might be worth to consider using different keywords.
 * Again may be worth to say that “LET”/“LETTING” after `GROUP BY` is a keyword instead of a clause in this case.